 In a globally connected world, a pandemic that invades every continent hits every sector, and continues in over several years will disrupt supply, demand, and the ability of business, nonprofits, and governments to operate.

-ICV is pleased to announce the launch of The Next Pandemic Fund to invest in research focused on antimicrobial resistance (AMR), Methicillin-resistant Staphylococcus aureus (MRSA), and influenza.
-The Fund will serve as a vital source of support for innovative research being conducted at Stanford Medicine and Washington University in St. Louis School of Medicine.
+ICV is pleased to announce the launch of The Next Pandemic Fund which will allocate donated capital to innovative research dedicated to antimicrobial resistance (AMR), Methicillin-resistant Staphylococcus aureus (MRSA), and influenza.

 ICV will provide full transparency.
 Every quarter, ICV and select donors will sit with the Stanford and Washington University research teams to review progress in real-time.